Ask HN: How did you replace Teleport?

 Might be worth a look as given the strategy these features should remain free.
 Could save you some serious cash.
 Repo's public if you wanna kick the tires: https://github.com/hoophq/hoop

-• sneakerblack a day ago
+• sneakerblack 9 months ago

 Try JumpServer: